stackgl/webgl-workshop/exercises/texture-parameters/README.md

 For this exercise you should configure a texture so that:

-* Minification and magnication use linear filtering
+* Minification and magnification use linear filtering
 * The s-axis repeats
 * The t-axis is mirrored